bjodah/pyneqsys/joss-paper/paper.md

 ---

 # Summary
-Solving systems of non-linear equations numceriaclly is a common task in scientific modelling work.
-Many software libraries have the capability to these kinds of systems, however, each require the slightly different forms of input.
+Solving systems of non-linear equations numerically is a common task in scientific modeling work.
+Many software libraries have the capability to solve these kinds of systems, however, each require slightly different forms of input.
 In addition, it is often important that the user formulates the system in a manner which is suitable for the numerical algorithm.
 Coming up with an effective formulation is often an iterative process, and it is therefore of great value if transformations of systems could be performed symbolically.